-Figure 6.8 La Monte Young, Composition 1960 #9, October 1960.
+Above and opposite: La Monte Young.
+Composition 1960 #9.
+July 1960.
 Reproduced with permission from An Anthology (1963). © La Monte Young 1963, 1970.

-which Young and his friend and collaborator Robert Morris arduously traced a line twenty-nine times using a plumb line.
-The piece was restaged in May at the Chamber Street series, and was eventually published by Maciunas as the book LY 1961 in 1963.
+The singularity of the event does not preclude its repeatability, but in fact permits it.
+Drawing out the conceptual ramifications of "the idea of this sort of singular event," in 1961 Young decided to repeat Composition 1960 #10 twenty-nine times, with individual "works" evenly distributed to comprise a full year's work.
+The resulting Compositions 1961 #s 1-29 premiered in March 1961, at a Harvard concert organized by Flynt, in which Young and his friend and collaborator Robert Morris arduously traced a line twenty-nine times using a plumb-line.
+The piece was re-staged in May at the Chamber Street series, and eventually published by Maciunas as the book LY 1961 in 1963.
 Young recalls: "It can be performed in many ways.
 At that time, I employed a style in which we used plumb lines.
-I sighted with them, and then drew along the floor with chalk . . .
+I sighted with them, and then drew along the floor with chalk ...
 I drew over the same line each time, and each time it invariably came out differently.
 The technique I was using at the time was not good enough."
-Like most task-structured works, the duration was not fixed prior to performance, but simply entailed the time it took to complete the job-"a whole performance must have taken a few hours"-with the audience coming and going.63
+Like most task-structured works, the duration was not fixed prior to performance, but simply entailed the time it took to complete the job-"a whole performance must have taken a few hours"-with the audience coming and going.